 Three built environment resources were found to be eligible for listing on the NRHP.
 The Old Colgate Diversion Dam was constructed in 1904 and was part of the original Colgate hydropower system.
 It was found to be eligible under NRHP Criterion A due to its association with pioneering efforts in hydropower and power transmission in the United States.
-Two other built resources, the New Colgate Powerhouse and Penstock, though less than 50 years in age, were considered as exceptionally significant (NRHP Criterion Consideration G) and are recommended as eligible for listing on the NRHP under Criterion C because they represent the ultimate expression of the Pelton water wheel, a California-based hydropower design developed during the nineteenth century in nearby Camptonville.
-All three eligible resources are experiencing effects from Project-related O&M activities; however they are not experiencing adverse effects.6
+Two other built resources, the New Colgate Powerhouse and Penstock, though less than 50 years in age, were considered as exceptionally significant (NRHP Criterion Consideration G) and are recommended as eligible for listing on the NRHP under Criterion C because they represent the ultimate expression of the Pelton water wheel, a California-based hydropower design developed during the 19th century in nearby Camptonville.
+All three eligible resources are experiencing effects from Project-related O&M activities; however they are not experiencing adverse effects.
+Routine Project O&M, which includes operating the hydroelectric system, does not affect the qualities that make the Old Colgate Diversion Dam and the New Colgate Powerhouse and Penstock eligible for inclusion under Criteria A and C, respectively.
+YCWA concluded that the proposed undertaking will have no adverse effect on the three historic properties pursuant to 36 C.F.R.
+Part 800.5(b).